Seneca-BSA/bsa/docs/ses250/lab6.md

 ![Figure 6.1](lab6-thevenin.png)

-1. The equivalent voltage \(V_{th}\) is the voltage obtained at terminals A–B of the network with terminals A–B open circuited.
+1. The equivalent voltage \(V_{th}\) is the voltage obtained at terminals A–B of the network with terminals A–B open-circuited.
 1. The equivalent resistance \(R_{th}\) is the resistance that the circuit between terminals A and B would have if all ideal voltage sources in the circuit were replaced by a short circuit and all ideal current sources were replaced by an open circuit.
 1. If terminals A and B are connected to one another, the current flowing from A and B will be \(V_{th} over R_{th}\).
 This means that \(R_{th}\) could alternatively be calculated as \(V_{th}\) divided by the short-circuit current between A and B when they are connected together.